-Overlapping multi-patch structures are able to represent complex geometries, which are constructed as Boolean unions of patches.
-Such Boolean operations are common in CAD systems to design complex shapes.
-Consequently, trimmed interfaces can be replaced by overlaps in many situations.
-In order to perform numerical simulations on domains of this type, we propose in this paper the overlapping multi-patch (OMP) method, which is a non-iterative reformulation of the Schwarz method.
+In order to perform numerical simulations on multi-patch domains with overlaps, we propose in this paper the overlapping multi-patch (OMP) method, which is a non-iterative reformulation of the Schwarz method.
 More precisely, we show how to perform isogeometric simulations on overlapping multi-patch structures by numerically solving a single system.
 This system is derived by introducing suitable extension operators, which are used to couple the solutions on the individual subdomains.